roytang/blog/content/quotes/sig.md

 ---

-&quot;[Walking through the Okinawa airport, Daniel and Miyagi find a poster advertising Sato&#x27;s karate school.
+"[Walking through the Okinawa airport, Daniel and Miyagi find a poster advertising Sato&#x27;s karate school.
 The poster shows Sato breaking a log with his bare hands]

 Daniel: You think you could break a log like that?

 Miyagi: Don&#x27;t know.
-Never been attacked by a tree. &quot;
+Never been attacked by a tree. "

   -- Karate Kid II